greg-md/php-orm/README.md

 _Example 4:_

-Let say you have a students table and want to add a new student:
+Let say you have students table and want to add a new student:

 ```php
 $query = $driver->insert()